radhikapc/foundation-homework/homework_sql/twitterbot/README.md

 ### @ActOnMagicBot Twitter Bot ###

 This is a bot which I created for ActOnMagic Technologies, a startup owned by one of my ex-colleagues at Citrix.
-Here tweets are scraped from the status update of the ActonMagic Technologies facebook page.
+Here, the status update of the ActonMagic Technologies facebook page has been scraped and pushed as tweets.
-- Work is in progress

 The link to the bot is https://twitter.com/actonmagicbot